 “Seaweed mirrors land vegetation in a number of ways.
 The best seaweeds grow in cooler climes; the best land plants in warmer.
 A balance of nutrients is only obtained from the land in a wide variety of foods; in seaweed, from a single or a very few species.
 It is not a matter of 'either, or' but of seeking their combination to balance out the whole.
 This is why in Japan, in one of the world's most traditional and sophisticated diets, a very small amount of seaweed turns up in almost every meal.
 Once again, our focus might turn to the relationship between things, rather than to the things themselves, to find our own balance” - S. B. Ranger, 'Feeding the foundation of health', Seagreens® 10th anniversary article in Star & Furrow, Journal of the Biodynamic Agricultural Association, pp. 10-14, Issue 109:1472-4634, Summer 2008

-The Seaweed Health Foundation obtains funding for its research and education agenda from public and private sources including a percentage of Seagreens' ingredient sales.
-It is guided by its commercial and academic members who include Seagreens® Brand Partners.
+The Foundation helps Friends obtain funding for their own or collaborative research from public and private sources.
+This includes Seagreens, whose research agenda is guided by its commercial and academic partners who include Seagreens® Brand Partners.

-The scientific data is nonetheless impressive and we keep this under continuous review.
-Much of this you will find in Seagreens® Healthcare Summary, an alphabetical list of indications for the use of Seagreens®, with useful additional information about the nutritional background, daily intakes.
-We welcome your own contribution to this document.
+Seagreens® Healthcare Summary provides an alphabetical list of indications for the use of Seagreens®, with useful additional information about the nutritional background and daily intake.
+We welcome your contribution to this document.

 In the scientifically proven macrobiotic approach to a balanced diet - rooted in oriental culinary traditions - “a small volume of sea vegetables, about 2%, is taken daily, eaten as a condiment, in soup, cooked with grains, beans and vegetables as a seasoning to supply minerals, (and) as a small side dish about twice aweek” - M. Kushi, A. Jack, The Macrobiotic Path to Total Health, Ballantine Books, pp. 9-11, 2003